bwbush/PLT-6853/ReadMe.md

 The behavior of the nix flake for `marlowe-cardano` has recently changed.

 Formerly, a flake like [failure/flake.nix](failure/flake.nix) would successfully evaluate.
-Now it results following error:
+Now it results in the following error:

 ```console
 error: attempt to call something which is not a function but a set